francisojeah/djangotutorial/README.md

-### GitHub Repository Description:

-**Description:**
-This repository contains the code and implementation of the official [Django Tutorial](https://docs.djangoproject.com/en/stable/intro/tutorial01/), showcasing step-by-step guidance to build a Django web application.
-It serves as a reference for learning Django's fundamental concepts, including models, views, templates, and forms.

----

-### README.md:

 # Django Tutorial Project

 This repository contains the implementation of the official [Django Tutorial](https://docs.djangoproject.com/en/stable/intro/tutorial01/).
 It is designed to help beginners and intermediate developers learn the fundamentals of Django, a high-level Python web framework.